 /mnt subdirectories are used for more permanent storage as well.

-Linux systems look at a file called
+Linux systems use a file called

 RAID stands for redundant array of independent disks.
 RAID is a storage management and virtualization technology that allows you to group drives together and manage them as a single unit with additional capabilities.